 IIS Manager > local computer > Default SMTP Virtual Server > Properties > Access tab > Authentication > Basic Authentication > (checked)

-- Gmail is now requiring OAuth authentication.
+- Gmail and Microsoft are now requiring OAuth authentication in many cases.
 Your app should show an option for this.
-The first time you try to log in, a new tab will open in your browser where Gmail will ask you if you want to give the app access to your mail account.
+The first time you log in with OAuth, a new tab will open in your browser where the provider will ask you if you want to give the app access to your mail account.